 Radiation: Radiation is a treatment procedure can kill Cancer cells or inhibit the growth of the tumor.
 Radiation may be given internally by inserting radioactive seeds inside the body or externally through a machine.

-Chemotherapy: Chemotherapy is the use of drugs to control the growth of Cancerous cells.
-For Adrenal Cancer, doctors most often prescribe a drug called mitotane (Lysodren), that blocks Adrenal gland from making hormones.
-It also destroys Cancer cells.
+Chemotherapy: Chemotherapy is the use of drugs to control the growth of cancerous cells.
+For Adrenal Cancer, doctors most often prescribe a drug called mitotane (Lysodren), which blocks the Adrenal gland from making hormones.
+It also destroys cancer cells.